Big-box store: Hong Kong

 To contend against Carrefour, ParknShop opened the first superstore in 1996.
 Most superstores in Hong Kong emphasizes one-stop shopping, such as providing car park services.
-Today, ParknShop has more than 50 superstores and megastores, making it the largest superstore network in Hong Kong.
-The first Wellcome superstore opened in 2000 and it has 17 superstores.
+Today, Wellcome has more than 280 superstores and megastores, making it the largest superstore network in Hong Kong.
+The first ParknShop superstore opened in 1973 and it currently has 240 superstores across Hong Kong and Macau.
 By 2007, ParknShop and Wellcome had over 80% of supermarket trade in Hong Kong.
 In addition, China Resources Vanguard has four superstores in Hong Kong.

 Because Hong Kong is a very densely populated city, the sizes of superstores are considerably smaller than those in other countries.
 Some superstores are running at deficit, such as Chelsea Heights which therefore has stopped selling fresh fish.
 Furthermore, some ParknShop superstores and megastores, such as Fortress World, belong to the same corporation, Hutchison Whampoa.

 India

 India has been going through a retail revolution since the late 1990s, following the introduction of Big Bazaar in 2001.
 However, even before that, large retail stores were not uncommon in India.
 Spencer's, a popular hypermart, traces its history as far back as 1863.
 Saravana Stores, operating as a large independent showroom format since 1969, has continued to expand significantly.
 Saravana Stores operating format is said to be the inspiration for Big Bazaar's Kishore Biyani.

 Similarly, conglomerates, such as Raheja's, Future Group, Bharti, Godrej, Reliance, and TATA, have over the last decade ventured into large-format retail chains.
 However, most of the stores opened in large malls and not as independent big-box format stores, even though small and medium enterprises (SMEs) still account for the majority of the daily consumer transaction needs.
 DMart, owned by Avenue Supermarkets Limited, expanded widely, including into tier 2 and tier 3 cities.

 An attempt was made to allow international large format retailers such as Walmart into the country.
 However, it was successfully opposed by small retailers citing job elimination due to increased efficiency and lowered prices due to fewer losses and lower costs.

 Big-box format stores in India were opened by IKEA in the city of Hyderabad, and subsequently, in the city of Navi Mumbai.